kyma-project/btp-manager/docs/user/03-22-namespace-based-mapping.md

 ### Create a Namespace-Based Secret

 1. In the SAP BTP cockpit, create an SAP Service Manager service instance with the `service-operator-access` plan.
+See [Creating Instances in Other Environments](https://help.sap.com/docs/service-manager/sap-service-manager/creating-instances-in-other-environments?locale=en-US&version=Cloud).
 2. Create a service binding to the SAP Service Manager service instance you have created.
+See [Creating Service Bindings in Other Environments](https://help.sap.com/docs/service-manager/sap-service-manager/creating-service-bindings-in-other-environments?locale=en-US&version=Cloud).
 3. Get the access credentials of the SAP Service Manager instance with the `service-operator-access` plan from its service binding.
 Copy them from the SAP BTP cockpit as a JSON.
 4. Create the `creds.json` file in your working directory and save the credentials there.
 5. In the same working directory, generate the Secret by calling the `create-secret-file.sh` script with the **operator** option as the first parameter and **namespace-name-sap-btp-service-operator** Secret as the second parameter.